timurgainutdinov1/birds_counter_project/README.md

-# streamlit_project
+# birds_counter_project
-Project for summarizing youtube videos
+Project to determine the number of birds in a video.